 - Contact the caretaker and get some info from them on:

 - any problems encountered

 - plants that need immediate attention

 - a summary of the weather and general conditions while you were away.
-If you are a very passionate gardener you were probably keeping up with the weather news in your hometown anyways.
+If you are a very passionate gardener, you were probably keeping up with the weather news in your hometown anyways on your vacation.

-- Do a quick walkthrough the garden and note down anything that needs immediate attention.
+- Do a quick garden maintenance walk through the garden and note down anything that needs immediate attention.

 - Water everything well if needed.
 Fertilize as necessary.

-- Harvest what you need to assuming your caretaker left you with something to harvest!
-This also includes pruning back any plants that grew out of control or bolted due to heat.
+- Harvest what you need to, assuming your caretaker left you with something to harvest!

 - Pay the caretaker if that was the arrangement or give them their souvenirs or gifts.
-Be sure to express your gratitude for their care and attention.
+Be sure to express your gratitude for their care and attention so that you can ask them again.
 If there was something they did wrong or forgot to do, bring this up tactfully with them.
 You never know the reason why.
 Maybe they were ill, busy or you didn’t provide them with enough instruction before your trip.
 If you think they did a really poor job, pick someone else next time.